Board Chair: Professor Michael L Poole – AM, FTSE, FAIA

 Director and Chair of CLIC: Dr Steve Morton

 Steve is an Honorary Fellow with CSIRO in Alice Springs.
 He was educated at the University of Melbourne before undertaking postdoctoral work at the University of California, Irvine and the University of Sydney.
 He worked for some years in the wet-dry tropics of the Top End with the Office of the Supervising Scientist, and then joined CSIRO in Alice Springs to work in the desert environment that has been the major focus of his ecological work.
 Subsequently Dr Morton spent ten years in the leadership of CSIRO as a Chief of Division and member of the Executive Team, working from Canberra and Melbourne.
 After retirement from full-time employment in 2011 he returned to live in Alice Springs.
 From here he serves on a variety of boards and committees relating to environmental and natural resource management, and continues to think and write about ecology, mostly to do with the Australian deserts.

 Director: Michelle Andrews

-Michelle is the Assistant Deputy Director General, Policy and Reform at the Department of Premier and Cabinet.
-Michelle recently led the Service Priority Review and previously led the Department of Mines and Petroleum as Deputy Director of General Strategic Policy.
-Michelle is an environmental scientist with over 25 years’ experience in the public sector, including with the Department of State Development, the Environmental Protection Authority, as well as acting as policy advisor to several state government ministers.
+Michelle is the Director General at the Department of Communities.
+Michelle was previously the Assistant Deputy Director General at the Department of Premier and Cabinet and led the Service Priority Review.
+Michelle has also led the Department of Mines and Petroleum as Deputy Director General, Strategic Policy.
+Michelle is an environmental scientist with over 25 years’ experience in the public sector, including with the Department of State Development, the Environmental Protection Authority, as well as acting as Policy Advisor to several State Government ministers.